WebAssembly/spec/md-proto/WebAssembly.md

 [nondeterministic] amount is allocated during instantiation, belonging to an instance.

-> This is used by [call instructions][L].
+> These resources is used by [call instructions][L].

-> The specific resource limit serves as an upper bound only; implementations may perform a trap sooner if they exhaust other dynamic resources.
+> The specific resource limit serves as an upper bound only; implementations may [nondeterministically] perform a trap sooner if they exhaust other dynamic resources.

 ### Instance Execution